sarsko/CreuSAT/README.md

 ## Creusot seems really cool!
 How can I learn it?

-There are a bunch of tests in the Creusot directory which I recommend looking at.
+There are a bunch of tests in the [Creusot repository](https://github.com/xldenis/creusot) which I recommend looking at.

 You could also check out [Friday](/Friday/) and [Robinson](/Robinson/) for a couple of verified solvers which are both easier to grok algorithmically and proof-wise.